learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 instructions.

 The following instructions are for macOS Catalina.
-If you are not on Catalina but can upgrade, we recommend doing so before continuing.
+If you are not on Catalina but can upgrade, we recommend doing so _after_ following the instructions below.
+Additional instructions are included in the steps below for non-Catalina users.

 You can check your OS version by clicking the apple menu in the top left and clicking 'About This Mac'.

-If you are unable to upgrade to Catalina, additional instructions are included in the steps below.

 ## When to Move to a Local Environment